 It has been estimated that the active rift zone in Iceland could store over 400 Gt CO2 (400 billion tons of CO2).
 The theoretical storage capacity of the ocean ridges is significantly larger than the estimated 18,500 Gt CO2 stemming from the burning of all fossil fuel carbon on Earth.
 The question remains, how much of this theoretical storage capacity is feasible to use for mineral storage of CO2.

 The pore space, chemical composition, and wide distribution of basalts makes it the perfect candidate to develop the Carbfix process.
 However, other reactive rocks such as andesites, peridotites, breccias and sedimentary formations containing calcium, magnesium and iron rich silicate minerals can also do the job.
 Studies on that subject are undertaken in Carbfix2 and the related GECO project.

 Yes, with time basalt can become saturated.
 However, the potential for mineralization is greater than burning of all fossil fuel carbon on Earth.
 There can occur some micro-fracturing due to mineralization and opening of new pathways for the injected fluid would channel this fluid towards new available pore space and fractures.

 The 5% is the uncertainty of the measurements – we can be sure that over 95% of what we injected was mineralized within two years of injection.
-The final fraction might have taken longer to mineralize – but eventually all of the injected CO2 is turned into stone, and we have proved this happens rapidly, or within years of injection.
+The final fraction might have taken longer to mineralize – but eventually all of the injected CO2 is turned into stone, and we have proved this happens rapidly, or within a few years of injection.